Settings of Datama Compare Extension

 3.2.3 Smart comment

-You can customize plot color by setting:
+You can customize colors for:

 3.2.4 Application